pacheco/GlobalFS/README.md

           You'll need to have the javafs native lib (from Fuse4J) in the java.library.path to mount the filesystem
 - URingPaxos: https://github.com/sambenz/uringpaxos

 You also need to have Zookeeper running.
-It is used by URingPaxos and also by the client/replicas to find themselves.
+It is used by URingPaxos and also by the client to find replicas.

 ## Running